juvalen/mb-checker/README.md

 ## TODO

-Specify wildcards in http return codes as **5xx** so it would filter 500, 501, 502...
+Specify http return codes using regexps, as **5..** or __5*__ so it would filter 500, 501, 502...

+Gather other Chrome bookmark file locations for other Linux dictributions

 ## Author